To read more of our obsessive Game of Thrones coverage, visit ourBeyond the Wall show hub.

 It’s hard to believe that Game of Thrones is really ending.
 For the last eight years, HBO’s fantasy drama has dominated television, sparking a wave of internet devotion, fan theories, and global obsession.
 After surpassing the incomplete George R.R.
 Martin book series on which it's based, the show entered brand-new territory, where even seasoned readers have no idea what’s next.
 Sad as it may be that it’s all wrapping up, it’s never been a better or more exciting time to be a fan of this densely populated fictional world.

 But it’s been a long time since we’ve had new Thrones, but finally, after a year-and-a-half, the eighth and final season arrived with a bang.
 The realities of HBO programming mean that you have to wait a whole week between episodes, which is a long time to go without any new Thrones-related content.
-That's why you'll need a few of these podcasts in your life over the next month and a half.
+That's why you'll need a few of these podcasts in your life until it all ends in May 2019.

 The pitch: Mallory Rubin and Jason Concepcion of The Ringer already binge-watched the first seven seasons of Game of Thrones, digging deep into every episode with theories, history, and themes.
 Originally delivered in bundles of 10 episodes, playing catch-up through Season 7 in true binge fashion, Rubin and Concepcion now react to new episodes on a weekly schedule.
 Why you should listen: A lot of Game of Thrones podcasts started well into the show, so it's harder to come by in-depth, meaningful commentary of the earlier seasons.
 Binge Mode is great for any completist, and extra great if you're just getting into the show and missed the first seven seasons of water cooler talk.
 (As Rubin describes it, it's perfect for your "next surgical procedure.")
 The hosts are articulate and do their research, and, like the Thrones itself, it's easy to binge episode after episode.
 You'll find their post-episode commentary especially helpful in the weeks ahead.